 You may also want to break out the old crock pot to get some cheaper meal option.

-For times when you just can’t avoid eating out, use reward credit cards and coupons to maximize your savings.
+For times when you can’t avoid eating out, use reward credit cards and coupons to maximize your savings.

 You should know by now that smoking is not just costly, but it also kills.
 Hence, to save lots of money and lead a long life, quit smoking.
 You can even quit cold-turkey.
-There’re many anti-smoking products on the market.
+There’re many anti-smoking products in the market.
 Or try an electric cigarette.
 It’ll buy you some time.
 No matter which way you choose, you’ll be a lot better without it.

-Tip 18: Switch off the Lights
+- Switch off the lights

 When you keep the lights on at your home, it might not be costly on a per-watt basis.
-But, it costs prominent over time.
+But it costs big over time.
 Hence, to save maximum, switch off the lights when not in use.
 If your house gets ample sunlight, you may not even need lights during the day.
 Try it for some time, and you’ll see your electricity bill going down over time.
 The bottom line is – turn off light if you’re not using it.

 You can score great deals at yard sales.
 This is an excellent place to get things you need anyway.
-Think shoes, housewares, clothing and even sporting equipment.
+Think shoes, housewares, clothing, and even sporting equipment.
 But, you need to be careful as well.
 Because low prices may entice you to buy items you don’t need.
 Hence, at your next yard sale, restrict yourself to things that you were already planning to buy.

 CFLs use only one-fourth of the energy of incandescent bulbs.
-They last for years and are the cheapest choice for traditional bulbs.
+They last for years and are the cheapest choice after traditional bulbs.
 But, there’re some drawbacks too.
 They contain some amount of mercury and take some time to give full brightness.

 LEDs, on the other hand, are more expensive.
 But, the good news is that they’re becoming cheaper with time.
 Plus, they’re undoubtedly the best lighting choice available.
 They’re quick to light up, are efficient akin to CFL and last for years.
 And they give a warm glow without becoming too hot themselves.